Deobap73/PersonalWebSite/README.md

  <br>

-Site created primarily to be my portfolio.
+Site created primarily as my portfolio.

 A project where I try to explore my creativity in the design area, playing with minimalism and abstract ways of placing elements on the website
 <br> <br>